woodrush/lambdalisp/README.md

 make blc tromp uni clamb lazyk asc2bin
 ```

-Here, asc2bin is a utility required to pack the ASCII 01 bitstream source of BLC and UL to a byte stream,
-which is the format accepted by the BLC and UL interpreters.
+Here, asc2bin is a utility that packs ASCII 0/1 bitstreams to a byte stream, the format accepted by the BLC and UL interpreters.

-The interpreters' source codes are obtained from external locations, each published by its authors mentioned in the previous section.
+The interpreters' source codes are obtained from external locations.
 When the make recipe is run, each recipe obtains these external source codes using the following commands:

 - `tromp`: `wget http://www.ioccc.org/2012/tromp/tromp.c`